Improving shadow estimation with locally-optimal dual frames: Introduction

 The main idea of the protocol is summarized in Fig.~\ref{fig:main-image} and works as follows.
 A quantum state is measured with an informationally over-complete measurement ---a common example being random single-qubit Pauli measurements---, with a given measurement budget.
 From the observed measurement frequencies, we construct a graph of the pair-wise mutual information between the qubits, and partition it so that highest-correlated qubits are grouped together, by imposing that a single group can contain at most $k$ qubits.
 We then perform partial state tomography for each of the identified groups, and then compute the corresponding optimal shadows~\cite{ShadowTomographyDualInnocenti2023}, which gives, by design, a classical representation of the local state that maximize the precision of the reconstruction.
 The final shadow is then given by joining together these $k$-locally optimal ($k$-LO) shadows constructed for each of the groups.

-We tested this method extensively on several estimation tasks, including the estimation of the ground state energy of chemical Hamiltonians up to 16 qubits~\cite{hadfield2020github}, the estimation of two-body correlation functions in a 50-qubit Transverse Field Ising Model (TFIM)~\cite{HuangShadows2020, carrasquilla2019reconstructing}, and an application-driven example, the TLD1433 molecule up to 40 qubits, motivated by the Wellcome Leap ``Quantum for Bio'' program~\cite{wellcomeleapQ4BioProgram}.
-We observe that the $k$-LO shadows outperform most state-of-the-art approaches based on shadows techniques~\cite{HadfieldLBCS2022, HillmichGBCS-DD-2021, huang2021efficient} or Pauli grouping approaches~\cite{WuOGM2023}, despite requiring either similar or fewer resources.
+We tested this method extensively on several estimation tasks, including the estimation of the ground state energy of chemical Hamiltonians up to 16 qubits~\cite{hadfield2020github}, the estimation of multiple chemically relevant observables using the same measurement data on 16 qubits, and an application-driven example, the TLD1433 molecule up to 40 qubits, motivated by the Wellcome Leap ``Quantum for Bio'' program~\cite{wellcomeleapQ4BioProgram} as well as correlation functions in a 50-qubit spin model (Appendix~\ref{app:results-ising}).
+We observe that the $k$-LO shadows outperform standard classical shadows \cite{HuangShadows2020}, state-of-the-art approaches based on shadows techniques~\cite{HadfieldLBCS2022, HillmichGBCS-DD-2021}, and Pauli grouping approaches~\cite{WuOGM2023} whose single-shot variances are known, despite requiring either similar or fewer resources.
 In fact, while other methods rely on additional measurement circuits or are specific to measuring a single observable, the method exploited here is compatible with experimentally-friendly single-qubit measurements and can be used to estimate any observable with high accuracy with only classical post-processing.

 The rest of the manuscript is structured as follows.
 In Sec.~\ref{sec:ic-estimation} we review the basics of informationally complete (IC) measurements, relation with shadow techniques, and introduce optimal duals (\ie shadows).
 In Sec.~\ref{sec:main-idea}, we describe the protocol for computing correlated locally-optimal shadows, discuss nuances of the method and compare it with other common state-of-the-art approaches.
 In Sec.~\ref{sec:methods}, we give technical details on each of the steps involved, including graph partitioning and partial state tomography.
 In Sec.~\ref{sec:results}, we show numerical evidence supporting our protocol and conclude in Sec.~\ref{sec:outlooks} with a discussion and interesting direction for future research.